cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 1. Open the Cemu application
 1. Right click on `The Legend of Zelda - Breath of the Wild`
 1. Click `Edit graphics packs`
-1. Navigate to the `Enhancements` category
-1. Enable `No Depth of Field`
-  - This has been told to increase performance in some cases
 1. Navigate to the `Graphics` category
 1. Enable the `Resolution option`
   - If you have a more powerful GPU, you can change the resolution to a higher value, e.g. 1920x1080